We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Abhyāsa, or regular and diligent practice over the long haul.
 In the same way athletes train to meet the challenges of their sport, yogis continue to show up on their mats.

-To do Now that you know what style you enjoy, commit to regular practice.
+Now that you know what style you enjoy, commit to regular practice.
 A yoga studio membership, online subscription, or even making regular yoga dates with a friend will help.
 Aim to practice three times a week.

 It’s time to look beyond the basics of the pose and into nuanced cues, like: